la-serene/Dinosaur_Name_Generator/README.md

 --pretrain_epochs: Number of epochs for pretraining.
 Default: 20
 --batch_size: Batch size for training.
 Default: 64
 --learning_rate: Learning rate for the optimizer.
 Default: 0.001
 --save_path: Path to save the trained model.
-Default: ./weight/model_v1.keras
+Default: ./weight/model_v2.h5
 ```

 ### Prediction

-The command below requires an argument `inputs` to fix the starting of the name. `inputs` can be a character or a string.
+The command below requires an argument `start` as the starting of the name. `start` can be a character or a string.

 ```
-python predict.py inputs ___
+python predict.py --start ___
 ```

 Here is a description on the command-line arguments:

 ```
-inputs: starting of the name.
+--start: starting of the name.
 Required.
 --save_path: Path to save the trained model.
-Default: ./weight/model_v1.keras
+Default: ./weight/model_v2.h5
 ```